LeoBarbosa08/Storage_Control/README.md

 </b>
 - You can manipulate this tables but you need be careful with the references tables in anothers tables
 # How to run the aplication
--Firts you need download the JDBC Driver for SQL Server <a href="https://learn.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver16"> Download here </a>
+- Firts you need download the JDBC Driver for SQL Server <a href="https://learn.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver16"> Download here </a>